Pure-Sprinter/.github/profile/README.md

 # Pure Sprinter

 - This is personal organization for record of personal materials through studying development
-- The purpose of this project is for make **Learning-Curve more faster**
+- The purpose of this project is for make **Learning-Curve More Faster**

 ## What is Pure?